begabba/docs-comers/docs/guides/refund-a-booking.md

 !!!
 Warning
     If original payment was made with Swish, the refund process looks like this.
     The original payment can be found in the section **Registered payments** in the bottom of Payments tab in a booking.
-    In case of questions please contact Ali or Erik.
+    In case of questions please contact Malin or Erik.
     ![swish-refund](./images/swish-refund.png)

 ## Prerequisites